microsoft/teams-ai/getting-started/CONCEPTS/AUGMENTATIONS.md

 > Note: When the prompt is rendered, the above text is compressed to reduce token usage.

 The first section lists the actions in yaml structure.
-The second sections tells the model to return a plan object of the following schema.
+The second section tells the model to return a plan object of the following schema.

 ### Configuring your prompt